 Sadly the horse carriage have also gone so we had to ascend on foot for another 2.3km to the visitor center 😅.
 By the time we reached our hotel we didn’t have energy left to do Petra at night as it means we will have to walk the same path again lol.
 Thus instead of Petra at night, we chose to sit in Cave Bar and had dinner there before resorting to our nice room in Petra Guest House.

-About Petra Guest House
+Where we stayed: Petra Guest House

 Don’t let the name guesthouse fool you.
 It is actually a four star hotel run by The Crowne Plaza.
 It is one of the 2 luxurious hotel (another one is Movenpick) located near Petra Visitor Center.
 There is a budget option called Petra Moon Hotel also around the area.
 Most people stay in Wadi Musa, a small town 10-15 minutes drive from Petra.
 However for us is is a blessing to stay in a hotel close by after doing so much hiking and to have some luxury.